© Crown copyright 2021

 Dementia is an umbrella term that describes the symptoms that occur when the brain is affected by certain diseases or conditions.
 Symptoms may include memory loss and difficulties with thinking, problem-solving or language.

 Dementia is a global issue.
-There are 47.5 million people worldwide living with dementia.
+There are 47.5 million people worldwide living with dementia (850,000 people in the UK).
 This is predicted to rise to more than 150 million by 2050.
+In the UK, over 1 million people could have dementia by 2025.
+By 2050, this figure will exceed 2 million.

 The estimated numbers will become a reality unless additional public health interventions are put in place.